THE CURL 5 ISLANDS

 The East Curl 5 Isles are reachable only by ship or on the wing from the Curl 5 Islands.
 The group is Hawaiian in climate, but ten times bigger: the largest island is 500 km long (300 mi).

 That lonely group two days' flight further east along the mid-oceanic rift, around 112 west, is still larger than Hawaii.
-It's one of the loneliest places on Pegasia; it may not have even been discovered yet by Pegasians.
-If these distant islands have been explored there's only one reason, and not for its own sake: local cartographers have realized that these eastern islands come close to being a flyway between hemispheres, and sent out scouts to see if there's any way to reach the mainlands of Continent 6 or Continent 9 safely.
-A single overlooked rock could make the difference, and the sea is shallow, especially along the mid-oceanic rift.
+It's one of the most isolated lands on Pegasia; it may not have even been discovered yet by Pegasians.
+If these distant islands have been found there's only one reason, and not for its own sake: local cartographers may have realized that these eastern islands come close to being a flyway between hemispheres, and sent out scouts to see if there's any way to reach the mainlands of Continent 6 or Continent 9 safely.
+This unnamed Hawaii is the best jumping-off point.
+Still, the orbital photos show over 1500 km of open, unbroken sea (nearly 1000 mi).
+But much of that sea is shallow, especially along the mid-oceanic rift, and even a single overlooked rock could make the difference.
+I've detailed elsewhere my growing suspicion (based on higher-resolution scans of our own seafloors) that Pegasia still has too few volcanoes peppering its seabasins and flanking its rifts, though I tried hard to correct what I did to poor Serrana and Tharn.
+Those endless bland basalt plains!

 On the other hand, that large island 320 km (200 mi) across, due north of the Curl 5 Islands, is certainly known and safely reachable, though the flight takes hours.
 It too is a gateway of sorts; to the northeast lie dozens of scattered islets in the 165 Sea (mostly off this map--the largest is way up at 42 north).
 They were probably settled by the same species who inhabit the Curl 5 archipelago.
 But there's a faint chance there's a contingent of natives from eastern Continent 1, far to the north; though the island chain is long, no single hop is that risky.
 In fact, despite its isolation, this archipelago's culture could be a very interesting two-species hybrid.